jupf/staticlog/README.md

 ## StaticLog in Java

 You can find the example source code [here](https://github.com/jupf/staticlog/blob/master/src/main/java/example/Example.java).
-When the Kotlin Runtime is __not__ already present you should download [this](https://github.com/jupf/staticlog/releases/download/v2.0.0/staticlog4java-2.0.0.jar) jar.
+When the Kotlin Runtime is __not__ already present you should use the  [staticlog-java-2.1.1.jar](https://github.com/jupf/staticlog/releases/download/v2.1.1/staticlog-java-2.1.1.jar).

 ### Logging in Java

 Logging with StaticLog in Kotlin is as easy as it gets:

 ```java
 Log.info("This is an info message");
 Log.debug("This is a debug message");